LET LIFE TRAVEL THROUGH YOU

 This persistent, yet ever-changing, sense of self points to an obvious (but often overlooked) realization that “I” is anything but a static identity—it is in fact the quintessence of impermanence!
 And yet, we have constructed our identities, institutions, and much of the modern world around this grand illusion.

-The conventional sense of “self” is but a pale simulacrum of our most essential nature
+The conventional sense of “self” is a pale simulacrum of our most essential nature

 When you look closely for the personal self, all you can find are ever-changing thoughts, feelings, sensations, and perceptions—hardly qualities to invest your identity in.
 Then what or where is the self and how can we say that it exists at all?

 Investigating into the experience of self through meditative practice (or with the help of an entheogenic catalyst) will reveal that the “I” that you thought you were doesn’t really exist at all—it’s a fiction.
 That is, there is not a static identity of “You”.
 In fact, you are not a noun at all…you’re a verb.
 You’re a process.
 An infinite, ever-changing canvas from which all objects of attention are painted upon.

 Examining the nature of the Self in this manner will reveal that there is an unchanging presence from which we view this life—call it awareness.
 This is the ground of being, your true Self, and a presence that cannot be denied.